endangereddataweek/endangereddataweek.org/_events/2017-04-18-web-scraping-with-r.md

 layout: post
 date: "2017-04-18"
 time: "11:00:00 AM"
+excerpt: >
-excerpt: "We often want data in a tidy format.
-While this often makes for a convenient and human-readable framework, data doesn't always come nicely ..."
+  We often want data in a tidy format.
+While this often makes for a convenient and human-readable framework, data doesn't always come nicely ...
 location_city: "University of Nebraska at Omaha"
 location_physical: "Criss Library 232"
 title: "Web Scraping with R"